Bridget van Kralingen

 Bridget A. van Kralingen (born 1963) is a business executive born in England and raised in South Africa.

+Beginning in 2022, she is Partner at Motive Partners, a private equity firm.

-Beginning in 2016, she served as Senior Vice President of IBM Global Industry Platforms in New York City, and she is now Senior VP of IBM Global Markets.
+Before joining Motive, she served as Senior Vice President of IBM Global Industry Platforms in New York City, and as Senior VP of IBM Global Markets.

 Before joining IBM in 2004, she worked for nearly 14 years for Deloitte in several management positions.
 Educated in South Africa, she has been named in Fortune's 50 Most Powerful Women list since 2005.

 Education

 Van Kralingen earned a bachelor's degree in commerce from the University of the Witwatersrand in 1984, followed by an honors degree in commerce from the University of Johannesburg in 1985.
 She received a master's degree in commerce and psychology from the University of South Africa in 1990.

 Career

 Van Kralingen began her career as a senior researcher for the Council for Scientific and Industrial Research in South Africa from 1986 to 1989.
 She then moved to Deloitte in South Africa, where she was Managing Partner for Strategy and Organization Development from 1989 to 1997.
-In 1997 she moved to New York City to serve as National Managing Partner for Financial Services at Deloitte Consulting, a position she held until 2004.
+In 1997 she moved to New York City to serve as a National Managing Partner for Financial Services at Deloitte Consulting, a position she held until 2004.

-In April 2004 van Kralingen joined IBM Global Services in New York City as Global Managing Partner of Financial Services.
+In April 2004 van Kralingen joined IBM Global Services in New York City as a Global Managing Partner of Financial Services.
 In November 2006 she was promoted to General Manager of IBM Global Business Services for Northeast Europe, Middle East, and Africa.
 From January 2010 to January 2012, she served as General Manager for IBM North America.